 February 8th marks the anniversary of a fate-making event in the history of the Iranian people’s quest for freedom.

 On February 8, 1982, Khomeini’s Revolutionary Guards surrounded and destroyed the headquarters and killed some of the most prominent leading figures of the PMOI/MEK.
 Khomeini –still alive in those days– thought that by dealing such a heavy blow to the opposition, he could put up a show of force, demoralize the staunch supporters of the movement and break their resistance in prisons and outside.

 It was an unequal battle between thousands of heavily armed guards vs. 20 freedom fighters.
 He thought victory is certain.
-However, the champions and shining stars of freedom did not surrender and fought to the last breath, creating an epical scene that strengthened the movement even further.
+However, the champions of freedom and the shining stars and heroines of the Iranian Resistance did not surrender.
+They fought to the last breath, creating an epical scene that strengthened the movement even further.

 The women involved in this battle left a brilliant legacy in the history of the Iranian people’s struggle for freedom and democracy.
-These brave women and shining stars did not surrender, resisting and fighting courageously to the last breath to herald a new world for their fellow compatriots.
-Today, their resolve and courage has been multiplied in the ranks of the pioneering women in the PMOI who lead the Resistance movement.
+These shining stars and heroines did not surrender.
+They put up a staunch resistance and fought courageously to the last breathe to herald a new world for their fellow compatriots.
+Today, their resolve and courage has multiplied in the ranks of the pioneering women in the PMOI who lead the Resistance movement.

 The brightest of the shining stars in this episode was Ashraf Rajavi.

 Born in 1951 in Zanjan, she received her Bachelors of Science in Physics from Tehran’s Sharif Industrial University.
 But Ashraf’s heart bled for the deprived people who suffered in a country that sits on a sea of oil.
 Despite having the opportunity to lead a good life, she chose to help the underprivileged and traveled long distances to various cities and villages to learn about their problems and help them find solutions.